 This impressive improvement can be explained as follows:

-(1).
-The feature extraction step of SStaGCN can achieve a dimensionality reduction effect and make the graph data more discernible.
-For instance, the size of Cora dataset reduces to $2708\times7 $ from $2708\times1433$ after conducting feature extraction, which means we attain a relatively smaller $d_1$ as discussed in Remark 1, and this greatly improves the prediction ability and computation efficiency in the subsequent graph convolution model.
+\begin{itemlist} \item The stacking and aggregation steps in SStaGCN provide a dimensionality reduction effect, making the graph data more discernible.
+For example, in the Cora dataset, the feature size reduces from $2708\times1433$ to $2708\times7 $ after stacking and aggregation.
+This results in a relatively smaller $d_1$, as discussed in Remark 1, significantly enhancing both the predictive power and computational efficiency of the subsequent graph convolution model.

-(2).
-In the aggregation step of SStaGCN model, the mean and attention mechanisms destroy the pre-classification results to some extent, which is inappropriate for feature extraction, while voting mechanism does not.
-Therefore, experimental results demonstrate that SStaGCN (Voting) is more efficient in our datasets.
+\item In the aggregation step of the SStaGCN model, the mean and attention mechanisms somewhat disrupt the pre-classification results, making them less suitable for feature extraction, whereas the voting mechanism preserves these results.
+Consequently, experimental results demonstrate that SStaGCN (Voting) is more effective across the six datasets.